jdmoorman/academic-python-cookiecutter/{{cookiecutter.project_slug}}/CONTRIBUTING.md

    tests, including testing other Python versions with make:

     ```bash
-    tox -e lint
+    $ tox -e lint
     ```
 {% endif %}

 6. Commit your changes and push your branch to GitHub:

     ```bash
-    git add .
+    $ git add .
-    git commit -m "Resolves gh-###.
+    $ git commit -m "Resolves gh-###.
 Your detailed description of your changes."
-    git push origin {your_development_type}/short-description
+    $ git push origin {your_development_type}/short-description
     ```

 7. Submit a pull request through the GitHub website.

 ## Deploying

-A reminder for the maintainers on how to deploy.
+A reminder for the maintainers on how to deploy a release.
+If you have not already created accounts on [test.pypi.org](https://test.pypi.org/) and [pypi.org](https://pypi.org/), do that first.
+{% if cookiecutter.github_actions | lower == "true" -%}
 Make sure all your changes are committed.

+Make sure you have added API tokens for [test.pypi.org](https://test.pypi.org/) and [pypi.org](https://pypi.org/) as secrets called `test_pypi_password` and `pypi_password` in your GitHub repository.
+See the "Saving credentials on GitHub" section of [this guide](https://packaging.python.org/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows/#saving-credentials-on-github) for instructions on this.

 Then run:
 ```bash
 $ bump2version patch # possible: major / minor / patch
 $ git push